 Wirral Bird Club also supports national and local organisations concerned with the protection of birds and the conservation of bird habitats.

-Monthly Indoor Meetings are held at 8 pm on the 4th Thursday of each month (apart from August and December), at Kingsmead School Hall, Bertram Drive, Hoylake, CH47 0LL, when guest speakers offer illustrated presentations on a wide variety of bird-related topics.
+Monthly Indoor Meetings are held at 8.00 pm (7.30 pm from September 2018) on the 4th Thursday of each month (apart from August and December), at Kingsmead School Hall, Bertram Drive, Hoylake, CH47 0LL, when guest speakers offer illustrated presentations on a wide variety of bird-related topics.

-Visitors are very welcome, and the charge is £4.00, which includes light refreshments.
+Visitors are very welcome, and the charge is £4.00, which includes tea/coffee and biscuits.

 Outdoor Field Meetings are held in most months of the year.
 Many are held on the Wirral, but they also involve trips, some by coach, to places outside of Wirral, to sites of particular interest.